-Keep out of the reach and sight of children.
+Keep out of the sight and reach of children.
 Do not refrigerate or freeze.
 Do not use after the expiry date stated on the vial and the carton after EXP.
 Shelf-life after first opening the immediate packaging: 28 days.
+When the container is broached for the first time, using the in-use shelf-life which is specified on this package leaflet, the date on which any product remaining in the container should be discarded should be determined.
+This discard date should be written in the space provided.